BankFinancial Co. (NASDAQ:BFIN) to Issue $0.10 Quarterly Dividend

 BankFinancial Co.
 (NASDAQ:BFIN) declared a quarterly dividend on Thursday, July 30th, NASDAQ reports.
-Investors of record on Wednesday, August 12th will be given a dividend of 0.10 per share by the bank on Friday, August 28th.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 5.05%.
-The ex-dividend date of this dividend is Tuesday, August 11th.
+Investors of record on Wednesday, August 12th will be paid a dividend of 0.10 per share by the bank on Friday, August 28th.
+This represents a $0.40 dividend on an annualized basis and a yield of 5.05%.
+The ex-dividend date is Tuesday, August 11th.

-BankFinancial has increased its dividend payment by an average of 90.5% per year over the last three years and has increased its dividend annually for the last 6 consecutive years.
-BankFinancial has a payout ratio of 111.1% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+BankFinancial has increased its dividend by an average of 90.5% annually over the last three years and has increased its dividend every year for the last 6 years.
+BankFinancial has a payout ratio of 111.1% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
 Equities research analysts expect BankFinancial to earn $0.54 per share next year, which means the company should continue to be able to cover its $0.40 annual dividend with an expected future payout ratio of 74.1%.

-In other news, insider John G. Manos acquired 6,600 shares of the firm’s stock in a transaction that occurred on Thursday, June 25th.
-The stock was purchased at an average cost of $8.02 per share, for a total transaction of $52,932.00.
-Following the completion of the acquisition, the insider now directly owns 22,213 shares of the company’s stock, valued at approximately $178,148.26.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Insiders own 5.27% of the company’s stock.
+In other BankFinancial news, insider John G. Manos bought 6,600 shares of the company’s stock in a transaction dated Thursday, June 25th.
+The shares were acquired at an average cost of $8.02 per share, with a total value of $52,932.00.
+Following the completion of the transaction, the insider now owns 22,213 shares in the company, valued at $178,148.26.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+5.27% of the stock is currently owned by insiders.

-Several research firms have commented on BFIN.
-ValuEngine lowered shares of BankFinancial from a “hold” rating to a “sell” rating in a research note on Monday, August 3rd.
-Zacks Investment Research raised shares of BankFinancial from a “hold” rating to a “buy” rating and set a $8.25 target price for the company in a research note on Wednesday.
+A number of research analysts have commented on the company.
+Zacks Investment Research upgraded BankFinancial from a “hold” rating to a “buy” rating and set a $8.25 price objective on the stock in a research note on Wednesday.
+ValuEngine cut BankFinancial from a “hold” rating to a “sell” rating in a research note on Monday, August 3rd.

 BankFinancial Corporation operates as the bank holding company for BankFinancial, National Association that provides commercial, family, and personal banking products and services in Illinois.
 The company accepts various deposit products, including savings, NOW, checking, money market, IRA, and other retirement accounts, as well as certificates of deposit.